LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 <details>
     <summary> Performance.  </summary>

     🔸 ZoneJS checks EVERY component in the component tree, regardless of the actual App number of Components.
-The problem scales as your Angular app grows: ZoneJS inefficiency grows linearly, while Signals remain constant.
+The problem scales as your Angular app grows: `ZoneJS inefficiency grows linearly`, `while Signals remain constant`.

       - The Mathematical Reality:
         ZoneJS Complexity: O(n) - Cost increases linearly with component count